GingerbreadFred/gingerbreadfred.co.uk/content/post/creating-the-blog.md

 Hugo's local preview workflow is really good.
 I couldn't get their in memory webserver to work which seems to support live updating as the markdown file gets edited however they do have a write to disk preview which works perfectly well for me and fits my requirements.

 The only drawback with running the static generator is that I lose the ability to host dynamic content.
 My requirements didn't call for much dynamic content but I thought having a comment system would be nice.
-Fortunately most hugo themes support some level of [Disqus](http://www.disqus.com Disqus) integration and that's what you can (hopefully) see running at the bottom of this post.
+Fortunately most Hugo themes support some level of [Disqus](http://www.disqus.com Disqus) integration and that's what you can (hopefully) see running at the bottom of this post.

 I appreciate I haven't done a full and thorough investigation of the domain however I have found something that works quite well for me.
 Future posts will be on topic but I did have a bit of fun diving into something new, however shallowly.
 My biggest takeaway was actually how well the Windows Subsystem for Linux works.
-I had absolutely no issues with it and both git and hugo seem to be working perfectly running under that system.
+I had absolutely no issues with it and both git and Hugo seem to be working perfectly running under that system.